motm-therapy/website/docs/location.md

 After entering [the lobby](assets/atrium-lobby.jpg), take an elevator to the second floor.

-[Suite 203](assets/atrium-suite-203.jpg) will be to your left in the far hallway as you exit the elevator.
+As you exit the elevator, [Suite 203](assets/atrium-suite-203.jpg) will be to your left in the far hallway.

 <div class="google-map">
   <iframe